Glossary of Rental Terms

 Information in a credit report that causes a creditor to deny credit or take other adverse action against an applicant (such as refusing to rent a rental unit to the applicant).

-A business or person who owns a rental unit, and who rents or leases the rental unit to another person, called a tenant.
+A business or person who owns a rental unit rents or leases the rental unit to another person.

 Key Performance Indicator (KPI)